Skip to main content

 • DESTINATION_CA_PATH is not used because multiple certs must be mounted independently

-Restart the delegate after applying changes.
+Restart the delegate after applying all changes.

 5. Enable JDBC SSL Truststore Support